The ‘most-hunted weapon in all of Ukraine’: How HIMARS stalled Russia’s advance

 The High Mobility Artillery Rocket System (HIMARS), a truck-mounted rocket launcher, has wreaked havoc on Russian positions far behind the frontlines, destroying command posts and ammunition depots, according to US and Ukrainian military officials.

-Ukraine’s Defence Minister, Oleksiy Reznikov, said in televised remarks on Monday that his country’s forces have used the rocket system to destroy more than 50 Russian ammunition depots since receiving them from the US last month.
+Ukraine’s defence minister, Oleksii Reznikov, said in televised remarks on Monday that his country’s forces have used the rocket system to destroy more than 50 Russian ammunition depots since receiving them from the US last month.
 Reports from commanders on the ground suggest they have played a part in stalling Russia’s advance in the Donbas region.

 The first HIMARS were delivered to Ukraine in June, at a time when Ukrainian forces were suffering heavy casualties in Donbas.
 The Pentagon announced the delivery of four more systems on Friday, bringing the total number to 16.
 The US has also trained some 200 Ukrainians to operate them.